uptoolkit/laravel-repository/README.md

 Putting this logic inside a Criteria, will help you to queue your query condition and reuse it in different Repository.

 ### Criterias available by default:

-You have by default two criteria, they are available in the namespace Blok\Repository\Criterias.
+You have criterias helpers available in the namespace Blok\Repository\Criterias.

-They each contain an argument containing your filters, here are more explanations for them.
+They each contain an argument containing your filters, here are more explanations for some of them :

 #### WhereCriteria:
 This criteria is used to filter the data coming from the source model.